COVID-19 vaccine claims scheme

 - the nature of the injury and medical documentation of its likely relationship to a COVID-19 vaccination

 - lost wages.

-The evidence requirements for claims $20,000 and over, including death, are still being developed and will be advised as part of additional information on the scheme in the future.
+The evidence requirements for claims $20,000 and over, including death, will shortly be advised as part of additional information to be published on the scheme in November 2021.
 Claims relating to a death will not require evidence of hospitalisation.

 Register your interest in making a claim

 If you consider you have been moderately to significantly impacted and may want to make a claim under the proposed scheme, let us know now.

 The Australian Government is developing a portal to submit claims and documentation and will contact you once this has been established and you are able to submit a formal claim.
 You do not need to provide any evidence now, that will be needed later.